Horst Felbermayr

 Horst Felbermayr Sr. (19 February 1945 – 17 March 2020) was an Austrian industrialist, businessman, and amateur racing driver who participated in six different 24 Hours of Le Mans.

 Biography

-He was a frequent collaborator with the racing team Proton Competition.
+Felbermayr was a frequent collaborator with the racing team Proton Competition via the Felbermayr construction and transport company, which he led from 1967 until 2015.

 Felbermayr died on 17 March 2020 at the age of 75.
 Felbermayr's son Horst Jr. and grandchildren, Horst Felix and Emma, are also racing drivers.